evelynandrist/nix-config/README.md

 - Opt-in persistence through impermanence
 - Secrets using sops-nix
+- Animated wallpapers that are automatically pulled from [moewalls.com](https://moewalls.com/) and cropped
 - Global themes matching wallpapers with a fork of nix-colors
 - Hyprland & Doom Emacs configuration